idaholab/moose/modules/doc/content/application_usage/input_syntax.md

 ## Overridding input parameters from the command line.

-See the [CommandLine] object for information on how input parameters can be changed on the command line.
+See the [CommandLine.md] object for information on how input parameters can be changed on the command line.